thaumaturgists/Kewlest/src/components/MusicMixer/React/TSX/MM-tsx.md

 - **Testing**: As you develop your application, consider writing tests to ensure your components work as expected.
 You can use libraries like Jest and React Testing Library for this purpose.

 ### 🎉 Conclusion
 Congratulations!
-You have successfully set up your Music Mixer project using TypeScript and React.
+You have successfully set up your Music Mixer project using TypeScript, React, and Vite.
 You can now start building out your features and enhancing your application.
 Happy coding!

 # A recommended .gitignore